johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/sys-design.md

 The diagrams below show the interaction between software components.

- The ClientApp is an Angular (2+) /Typescript single page application that runs in the browser.
+* ClientApp is an Angular Typescript single page application that runs in the browser.
+It provides the user interface.

-The web server and other server components are in C# using [DotNet Core](https://github.com/dotnet/core)  and [Asp.Net Core](https://github.com/aspnet/home)
+* WebApp is an [Asp.Net Core](https://github.com/aspnet/home) C# application that runs on the server.
+It responds to WebApi calls.

+* WorkflowApp is a [DotNet Core](https://github.com/dotnet/core) C# application that runs on the server.
+It does batch processing of recordings and Transcripts.
+It oould also be easily converted to a library that runs as part of the WebApp process.

-Each server component is a separate dotnet project.
-WorkflowApp and WebApp are console applications.
-The other components are C# libraries.
+* The other server components are DotNet Core C# libraries.
+They are used by both WebApp & WorkflowApp.

 ___
 ## System  Design